gaaniruddha/FIT9133-A2/README.md

 - idf_30945305.py: Task 3: Calculating Inverse Document Frequency (IDF)
 - task4_30945305.py: Task 4: Presenting Your Result

+**Tasks performed:**
+1. Creating class objects that are able to read books and then perform analysis on them.
+2. The first task is about cleaning a dataset, the second and third tasks are about performing calculations on a dataset, and the fourth is about presenting your results.

 **Libraried used:** math, pandas, codecs.